Close Menu

 OUR EXPERT LAWYERS AND STAFF

 If you want to hire us to help you win your asthma benefits, then you may want to learn more about the attorneys at our law firm.
-You can learn more on our About Us page.
+You can learn about our lawyers and staff on our About Us page.

 For example, you will learn that Dianna Cannon has been helping her clients win Social Security benefits for thirty years.
 Likewise, Brett Bunkall and Andria Summers have also won thousands of SSD clams.
 Many of those cases have been asthma cases.
 Together, we have won over 20,000 SSDI and SSI cases for our clients.